Baseline Confirm: Where Observation Becomes Trust

 Workflow

-Baseline Scan is the gate between passive evidence capture and downstream diagnostic/repair workflows.
+Baseline Confirm is the gate between passive evidence capture and downstream diagnostic/repair workflows.

 CLI

-This page uses a clear command story: scan run creates evidence, and baseline set promotes reviewed evidence into trusted state.
+This page uses a clear command story: scan run creates evidence, and baseline confirm promotes reviewed evidence into trusted state.

 Create a baseline-grade scan (full)